 Note 2: Further guidance is available in the Guide to Meteorological Instruments and Methods of Observation (WMO-No. 8), Guide to Climatological Practices (WMO-No. 100), Guide to Hydrological Practices (WMO-No. 168), Volume I: Hydrology – From Measurement to Hydrological Information, and Guide to the Global Observing System (WMO-No. 488).

-2.4.3.6 Members shall inform the Secretary-General (for general dissemination) of any special features of their observing systems which may be important in the correct interpretation of the data provided.

 2.4.4 Data and Metadata Reporting

-2.4.4.1 Members shall report and make available observations in standard formats specified by the Manual on Codes (WMO-No. 306)).
+2.4.4.1 Members shall report and make available observations in standard formats specified by the Manual on Codes (WMO-No. 306).

-2.4.4.2 In the case of GAW observations, Members shall report and make available observations in standard formats as advised by GAW data centres, in accordance with the provisions in section 5 of this Manual.
+2.4.4.2 In the case of GAW observations, Members shall report and make available observations in standard formats as advised by GAW data centres, in accordance with the provisions in section 6.

-Note: Members are to report and make available up-to-date WIGOS metadata as specified in section 2.5.2 of this Manual.
+Note: Members are to report and make available up-to-date WIGOS metadata as specified in section 2.5.2.

 2.4.5 Incident Management

-2.4.5.1 Members should implement incident management to detect, identify, record, analyze and respond to any incident for restoring a normal observing system operation as quickly as possible, minimizing the negative impact, and preventing a future re-occurrence.
+2.4.5.1 Members should implement incident management to detect, identify, record, analyse and respond to any incident for restoring a normal observing system operation as quickly as possible, minimizing the negative impact, and preventing a future re-occurrence.

-2.4.5.2 Members shall implement procedures to detect, analyze and respond to system faults and human errors at the earliest stage possible.
+2.4.5.2 Members shall implement procedures to detect, analyse and respond to system faults and human errors at the earliest stage possible.

-2.4.5.3 Members should record and analyze incidents as appropriate.
+2.4.5.3 Members should record and analyse incidents as appropriate.

 2.4.6 Change Management